addisonglobal/web-technical-test/README.md

 ## Brief

-For this exercise you are required to build a fasst, responsive, mobile first promotions page.
-This promotions page consists of two views or filters:
+For this exercise you are required to build a fast, responsive, mobile first promotions page.
+This promotions page consists of two views or filters which exist on a single page:
 * New Customers - a list of promotions only applicable to new customers
 * All Promotions - a list of all promotions